 For the biscuit topping:

-Step 2: In a nonreactive skillet or medium saucepan, combine the pitted cherries, orange juice, sugars, and cornstarch and stir to combine.
+2. In a nonreactive skillet or medium saucepan, combine the pitted cherries, orange juice, sugars, and cornstarch.
+Stir to combine.

 Photos, styling, and animated GIF by Chris Rochelle